jorol/processing-marc/extract.md

 ### Extract subfields

 To extract certain subfields from a MARC data field use the subfield codes.
 By default several subfields will be joined to one string.
 Use option `join` to join them with another string.
-With option `split:1` you cal split the subfields to a list.
+With option `split` you can split the subfields to a list.
 Use option `pluck` if you want to extract the subfields in a certain order.

 ```
 marc_map(245ab,dc_title,join:' ')